aclc-iriga-wad1-2024/shoutout/README.md

 ---
 ### Task Requirements
-#### Complete the Forgot Password or Account Recovery feature.
+### Complete the Forgot Password or Account Recovery feature.

-Develop your project locally; no online server upload is required.

 For reference, explore the following related demo project that showcases similar data flow and required installations: